NishchayAnand/software-engineering/Networking/Interview Questions.md

 Q. What is HTTP?

-HTTP (Hypertest Transfer Protocol) is a transport protocol used for transmitting hypertext (such as HTML) over the internet.
+HTTP (Hypertext Transfer Protocol) is a transport protocol used for transmitting hypertext (such as HTML) over the internet.
 It is the foundation of communication on the World Wide Web.

 **Key features**